know-cujojs/know/src/documents/tutorials/modules/consuming-modules-module-ids.html.md

 });
 ```

-_Hint:_ never use relative module ids to reference unrelated modules!
+_Hint:_ Never use relative module ids to reference unrelated modules!
 Relative
 modules are meant to be used *within* a "package" (defined later).
 Also,
-more than one set of `../` may be a code smell that you need to better organize
+more than one set of `../` may indicate that you need to organize
-your modules.
+your modules better.
 The relative id may also be interpreted as a url, rather than
 an id by an AMD environment.

 ```js